 Geometry Jump: Pre-Release (April 2013)

-The level was never actually implemented into the game, due to copyright reasons by the songs creator, TMM43.
-The level was remixed and turned into what is now known as "Base After Base" using the song Base After Base by DJVI.
+The level was never actually implemented into the final game due to copyright issues with the song's creator.
+The level was remixed and turned into what is now known as Base After Base using the song Base After Base by DJVI.
 According to Geometry Dash creator Robert Topala of RobTop Games, the original level might have a chance at getting in the game, but it's doubtful.
 Note the typo in the word Ultimate, spelled as "Ultiate" in the game.

 Geometry Dash 1.0 (August 2013)

 1.0 was the first publicly released version of Geometry Dash, published for iOS and Android devices.

 The game contained 7 levels, each with a corresponding soundtrack.
 In fact,